Naturality and mapping class groups in Heegaard Floer homology: Introduction

 In other words, $G(Y,\S)$ consists of automorphisms $d$ of $(Y,\S)$ (considered up to isotopy preserving the splitting) such that $d$ is isotopic to $\text{Id}_Y$ if we are allowed to move $\S$. \end{definition}

-According to Johnson and McCullough~\cite{JMc11:HeegaardSpace}, there is a short exact sequence
+According to Johnson and McCullough~\cite{JMc13:HeegaardSpace}, there is a short exact sequence

 Let $\HD = (\S, \alphas,\betas,z)$ be a Heegaard diagram of $Y$.
-Clearly, an element of $\pi_1(\HD(Y,\S))$ coming from $\pi_1(Y)$ acts trivially on the Heegaard Floer homology $\HFa(\HD)$, so this descends to an action of $G(Y,\S)$ on $\HFa(\HD)$.
+Ignoring basepoint issues, an element of $\pi_1(\mathcal{S}(Y,\S))$ coming from $\pi_1(\Diff(Y))$ acts trivially on the Heegaard Floer homology $\HFa(\HD)$ (as this is the action of~$\id_\S$, the endpoint of the loop), so this descends to an action of $G(Y,\S)$ on $\HFa(\HD)$.
 The 3-sphere has a unique genus~$g$ Heegaard splitting for every $g \ge 0$.
-At the time of writing of this paper, it is unknown whether $G(S^3,\S)$ is finitely generated for $g > 2$.
-Understanding $G(Y,\S)$ for a general $Y$ and splitting $\S$ seems even more difficult.
-So this path seems to lead to a dead end.
-Fortunately, Heegaard Floer homology is invariant under stabilization, and the fundamental group of the space of Heegaard diagrams modulo stabilizations is easier to understand, as we shall see in this paper.
+At the time of writing of this paper, it is unknown whether $G(S^3,\S)$ is finitely generated when the genus of $\S$ is greater than~$2$.
+Understanding the group~$G(Y,\S)$ for a general 3-manifold~$Y$ and splitting~$\S$ seems even more difficult.
+Heegaard Floer homology is invariant under stabilization, and the ``fundamental group'' of the space of Heegaard diagrams modulo stabilizations is easier to understand, as we shall see in this paper.